sadiyakpr/sadiyakpr/README.md

 👋 Hi there!

-I'm Sadiya, and I am a B.Tech graduate in Computer Science and Engineering with strong programming skills with a passion for data analytics.
+I'm Sadiya, and I am a B.Tech graduate in Computer Science and Engineering with strong programming skills and a passion for data analytics.
 I love diving into data to uncover insights and drive informed decision-making.

 📣📣 Currently, you can find me reading about the latest trends in data science or working on personal projects that challenge my analytical skills.